-Studio City is a neighborhood in the city of Los Angeles, California, in the San Fernando Valley, just west of the Cahuenga Pass.
+Studio City is a neighborhood in the city of Los Angeles, California, in the southeast San Fernando Valley, just west of the Cahuenga Pass.
 It is named after the studio lot that was established in the area by film producer Mack Sennett in 1927, now known as CBS Studio Center.
 According to the Mapping L.A. project of the Los Angeles Times, Studio City is bordered on the north by Valley Village, on the east by Toluca Lake and Universal City, on the south by Hollywood Hills West, on the southwest by Beverly Crest and on the west by Sherman Oaks.

 The Studio City Recreation Center is in a residential neighborhood on Rye Street at Beeman Avenue.
 It has an auditorium, barbecue pits, a lighted baseball diamond, an outdoor running and walking track, lighted outdoor basketball courts, a children's play area, picnic tables, unlighted tennis courts, and many programs and classes including the second-largest youth baseball program in the public parks.
 Wilacre Park, a 128-acre natural mountain park with the lower trailhead for the Betty B Dearing hiking trail, is on Fryman Road at Laurel Canyon Boulevard.
 Fryman Canyon Park is a 122-acre nature park accessed via the Nancy Hoover Pohl Overlook on Mulholland Drive with the upper trailhead of the Betty B Dearing hiking trail.
 Coldwater Canyon Park is a nature park adjacent to Wilacre Park and Fryman Canyon Park.

 Almost half of Studio City residents aged 25 and older (49.4%) had earned a four-year degree by 2000, a high percentage for both the city and the county.
 The percentage of those residents with a master's degree was also high for the county.